ddupas/msfish/README.md

 ## todo

-- [ ] display last snapshot for a member
+- [ ] display the last snapshot for a member
-- [ ] delete duplicates, if there are 3 snapshots in a row that are identical, delete the middle one
+- [ ] delete duplicates, delete the middle of 3 or more duplicates, keeping each end.
-- [ ] set members discord id
+- [ ] set the members' discord id
-- [ ] get medal details from hover pop up
+- [ ] get medal details from the hover pop up
 - [ ] run as service on termux / systemd

-## technology stack with explanation
+## technology stack with an explanation

 - ### Node
 	A javascript runtime on my server at home.
 It runs a discord bot that